Awards and Recognition

 The regional rankings include only 25 percent of American colleges and universities.
 Read the 2012 press release.

-Princeton Review also rated Cal State East Bay as one of the country's 294 "Best Business Schools" in 2011, for the sixth consecutive year.
+Princeton Review also rated Cal State East Bay as one of the country's 294 "Best Business Schools" for 2014, for the ninth consecutive year.
 Read the 2011 press release.

 U.S. News and World Report